Proximify/packman/README.md

 ### Parameters

-The paremeters are set in the global and/or local composer.json files under the keys `extras: {packman: { ... }}`.
+The paremeters are set in the global and/or local composer.json files under the keys `extra: {packman: { ... }}`.

 | Parameter | Default value                         | Description                                                                                                                           |
 | --------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |